 - 1. The application seeks to install a free standing exterior generator or heating/air conditioning unit that is placed at the rear or side of a dwelling or accessory building; and - 2.
 The applicant has taken reasonable steps to screen the unit; and - 3.
 The height of the unit shall not exceed four feet from the pad for the unit; and - 4.
-All connecting wires and plumbing shall be screened.
+All connecting wires and plumbing shall be screened. - 5.
+Heating or cooling equipment, and generators not larger than 27 cubic feet are not considered structures, therefore Waiver for Incidental Structures is not applicable in these situations.
+See Section XII.

-When waivers are granted, the Commission shall issue a limited certificate of approval, that specifies conditions required to maintain historic preservation objectives.
+When waivers are granted, the Commission shall issue a limited certificate of approval that specifies conditions required to maintain historic preservation objectives.